honungsburk/kombo-tutorial/README.md

 Hello and welcome to the workshop for [Kombo](https://github.com/honungsburk/kombo), a parser combinator library for Typescript.
-The goal of this workshop is for you to learn what parser combinators are, get a feel for how it is implemented, and get to use them by implementing a JSON parser.
+The goal of this workshop is for you to learn what parser combinators are, get a feel for how it is implemented, and get to use them by implementing your own parser(s).

 ## Prerequisites